-As to semantic segmentation, semantic segmentation aims at separating a point cloud into several parts with the semantic meaning of each point.
-There are four main paradigms in semantic segmentation including projection-based methods, discretization-based methods, point-based methods and hybrid methods.
+As to semantic segmentation, semantic segmentation {aims at} separating a point cloud into several parts with the semantic meaning of each point.
+There are four main paradigms in semantic segmentation, including projection-based methods, discretization-based methods, point-based methods, and hybrid methods.
 Projection-based methods always project a 3D point cloud to 2D images, such as multi-view \cite{lawin2017deep, 10.2312/3dor.20171047}, spherical \cite{DBLP:journals/corr/abs-1710-07368, 8967762}.
-Discretization-based method usually project a point cloud into a discrete representation, such as volumetric \cite{DBLP:journals/corr/abs-1711-10275} and sparse permutohedral lattices \cite{dai20183dmv, jaritz2019multiview}.
-Instead of learning a single feature on 3D scans, several methods try to learn different features from 3D scans, such as \cite{dai20183dmv, 8578372_deep_parametric, jaritz2019multiview}.
+Discretization-based methods usually project a point cloud into a discrete representation, such as volumetric \cite{DBLP:journals/corr/abs-1711-10275} and sparse permutohedral lattices \cite{dai20183dmv, jaritz2019multiview}.
+Instead of learning a single feature on 3D scans, several methods {are} trying to learn different parts from 3D scans, such as \cite{dai20183dmv, 8578372_deep_parametric, jaritz2019multiview}.